-With the last hurrah of summer soon upon us, we wanted to share a birding hotspot we discovered to add to your list of Minnesota places to explore.
-Checking out several bike trails in the north suburbs of the Twin Cities this summer, our interests were piqued by several birding haunts that we noticed in the community of Shoreview.
-An area once inhabited by Dakota and Ojibwe Indians, today this community has many parks along its lakes.
+With summer soon upon us, we wanted to share a bike/birding hotspot we discovered to add to your list of Minnesota places to explore.
+Checking out several bike trails in the north suburbs of the Twin Cities this summer.
+Ground truthing the maps in the MN Bike/Hike Guide our interests were piqued by the many birding haunts that we noticed in the community of Shoreview.
+An area once inhabited by Dakota and Ojibwe tribes, today this community has many parks along its lakes.
 These parks provide both residents and visitors places to enjoy bird watching.
 Why here?
 From these areas alone you are able to spot an impressive list of songbirds, hawks, and waterfowl.
 Looking for some new birding spots to explore?
 We’ve got you covered starting with a local apple orchard.
 From there, we have identified several additional birding hotspots in the Twin Cities Gateway that is worth checking out.

 A Birding Hotspot – Victoria Valley Orchard